mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 [Google Cloud Storage](https://cloud.google.com/storage) is supported with [Cloud Storage Interoperability](https://cloud.google.com/storage/docs/interoperability) mode.

-Mendix Operator will need endpoint, access key and secret key to access the storage that can be configured in the interoperability setting.
+Mendix Operator will need the endpoint, access key, and secret key to access the storage that can be configured in the interoperability setting.

 ## 6 Networking